KwatMDPhD/Kata.jl/README.md

 :tada:

+---

 ## Howdy :wave: :cowboy_hat_face:

-To report a bug, request a feature, or leave a comment (about anything related to this project), just [submit an issue](https://github.com/KwatMDPhD/clean_nb/issues/new/choose).
+To report a bug, request a feature, or leave a comment, just [submit an issue](https://github.com/KwatMDPhD/clean_nb/issues/new/choose).